-The Healthcare Information Management Major was created to meet the health industry's need for professionally trained and educated individuals in the converging fields of business, information technology, and healthcare management.
-The purpose of the Healthcare Information Management Major is to develop lifelong learners who are prepared to become effective managers of information in the diverse and interdisciplinary healthcare world.
-The major will provide students with the professional knowledge and skills necessary to assume management responsibility for health information in a variety of settings, to include acute care hospitals, clinics, long-term care facilities, consulting firms, government and planning agencies, insurance companies, software vendors, health maintenance organizations, and regulatory agencies, to name but a few of the job opportunities in this highly recognized profession.
+The Health Information Management major is a degree-completion program that meets the health industry's need for professionallytrained and educated individuals in the converging fields of business, information technology, and healthcare management.
+The program is designed to meet professional competencies established by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), and to create effective managers of information in the diverse and interdisciplinary healthcare world.
+The major provides students with the knowledge and skills necessary to assume management responsibility for health information in a variety of settings, including acute care hospitals, clinics, long-term care facilities, consulting firms, government and planning agencies, insurance companies, software vendors, health maintenance organizations, and regulatory agencies.